qua-platform/quam/docs/components/channels.md

 # Channels

 In the QuAM library, channels are a fundamental concept that represent the physical connections to the quantum hardware.
-They are defined in the `quam.components.channels` module.
+They are defined in the [quam.components.channels][quam.components.channels] module.

-We distinguish between the following channel types:
+We distinguish between the following channel types, where the terms "output" and "input" are always from the perspective of the OPX hardware:

 **1. Analog output channels**